Working as a Real Estate Agent [NOC 6232]

 If working on commission you have little or no guarantee of income level.
 Your earnings can be affected by your sales ability, people skills and hard work, or by the market conditions, region, property type and the commission structure.

-Sources: Real Estate Council of BC, WorkBC Career Profile
+Sources: Real Estate Council of BC & WorkBC

 Job Bank Canada provides wages BC in regions: